DukeEngage-Zhuhai, China Overview

 - A Daughter of Han: The Autobiography of a Chinese Working Woman – Ida Pruitt, as told by Ning Lao T’ai T’ai

 Many DukeEngage-Zhuhai alums realize service is not a one-time experience; it is about helping others and about sacrifice and giving, which do not have an expiration date.
-Some of them have created new organizations upon their return, and some have been involved in existing organizations, such as the following:
+Some of them have created new organizations upon their return, or become involved in existing organizations, such as the following:

-Learn more about DukeEngage China - Zhuhai from past participant & guiDE, Aditya
+Learn more about DukeEngage China from past participant & guiDE, Alexander

 Photo Gallery: Zhuhai, China